danishbq/Report-It/README.md

 # Report It

-Web application using Node and Express JS to manage crime reports
+Report It is a web application built on MERN (MongoDB, Express, React, and Node.js) stack following the MVC (Model, View, Controller) architecture, where crime incidents and reports can be managed.

+Key Features:

 Google OAuth for authentication options